christoukmaji/Spotif-API/README.md

 ### Behind The Scenes

 This project initially started out as a scrolling news ticker, like something that would be shown at the bottom of your local news channel.
 I tailored the news to my interests so that I would only be seeing the news that was relevant to me.
 I then transitioned into making a stock ticker, then a weather ticker, and now, this.
-I am looking forward to the day when I can incorporate all four projects within one, and develop my own AI digital assistant.
+I am looking forward to the day when I can incorporate all four projects within one, and develop my own digital assistant.